 What are the treatment options for liver cancer?

 If a patient does not have cirrhosis of the liver, it is possible to treat the cancer with radiofrequency ablation, a minimally invasive treatment that involves creating a small area of heat in a tumor in order to destroy it.
 However, the most successful way for treating liver cancer is with a liver transplant.
-Today, liver cancer survivors have more than a 90 percent survival rate in the first year, around 80 percent within three years, and 70 percent at five years or more.
-Dr. Genyk has had remarkable success with partial liver transplants from live donors who are related to the patient.
+Today, liver cancer survivors have more than a 90% survival rate, in the first year; around 80%, within three years; and 70% at five years or more.
+Genyk has had remarkable success with partial liver transplants from live donors who are related to the patient.

 If you think you might be at risk, talk to your doctor about a liver screening.

 by Heidi Tyline King